HiLab-git/DTC/README.md

 Our best model are saved in model dir.

 ## Citation
-If you find Active-Contour-Loss is useful in your research, please consider to cite:
+If you find this repository is useful in your research, please consider to cite:

 	@article{luo2020semi,
 	  title={Semi-supervised Medical Image Segmentation through Dual-task Consistency}, author={Luo, Xiangde and Chen, Jieneng and Song, Tao and Chen, Yinan and Wang, Guotai and Zhang, Shaoting}, journal={arXiv preprint arXiv:2009.04448},
 	  year={2020}
 	}

 ## Acknowledgement
 * This code is adapted from [UA-MT](https://github.com/yulequan/UA-MT), [SASSNet](https://github.com/kleinzcy/SASSnet), [SegWithDistMap](https://github.com/JunMa11/SegWithDistMap),
 * We thank Dr. Lequan Yu, M.S.
 Shuailin Li and Dr. Jun Ma for their elegant and efficient code base.